-During the onsite phase of the audit, the auditor reviewed 58 sexual abuse investigation files from the previous 12 months prior to the audit.
-The auditor noted in each file a document indicating the outcome of the investigation that is addressed to the inmate.
+During the onsite phase of the audit, the auditor reviewed 40 sexual abuse investigation files from the previous 12 months prior to the audit.
+The auditor noted in each file a document indicating the outcome of the investigation that is addressed to the inmate, except for three, where notation was made that the inmate had been released prior to the completion of the investigation.
 There was also a copy of that document in each file, with the inmate's signature at the bottom of the form indicating receipt of the document.
-Based on this analysis, the auditor finds the facility is in compliance with this provision.
+Based on this analysis, the auditor finds the facility in compliance with this provision.

 115.73(f).
-In the PAQ, the auditor was provided OCCD No. IO.414 Prison Rape Elimination Act (PREA) .
-The order states, "The Department's obligation to report to/inform the inmate shall terminate if the inmate is released from custody (p.
-21)."
+In the PAQ, the auditor was provided OCCD No. IO.414 Prison Rape Elimination Act (PREA).
+The order states, "The Department's obligation to report to/inform the inmate shall terminate if the inmate is released from custody." (p.
+21)

 The auditor is not required to audit this provision.